MarkHedleyJones/Electrode_Interface_Model/README.md

-# Electrode_Interface_Model
+# Electrode Interface Model
-Model of an electrode-electrolyte interface using ngSpice.
+Model of an electrode-electrolyte interface using ngSpice on Linux.

 ## Dependencies
 * Python 2.7
 * mpmath
 * matplotlib
+* scipy

 These packages can be installed on Ubuntu with the following terminal command

-    sudo apt-get install python-mpmath python-matplotlib
+    sudo apt-get install python-mpmath python-matplotlib python-scipy